Graduate Degrees and Certificates

 This assistantship is to support students by contributing to faculty members’ research.
 If a GRA is offered, the out-of-state tuition is waived (if higher than 25% FTE) and the monthly wage is provided according to % FTE.
 Students may contact individual faculty members with materials (CVs, publication, etc.) preferably before application to demonstrate their qualification and competency in the interested research areas.
 The faculty member may offer a GRA position with admission if the student is qualified and funding is available.
 Or it may be offered anytime with continued interactions with faculty members during study in the ECE program.

 This mechanism provides students with biweekly wages based on hourly rates (no tuition waived).
 Graders are normally required to grade assignments from undergraduate-level courses.
 Students may contact individual faculty members who teach the course to be appointed as Grader several months earlier before the start of class.
-Typically new incoming international students are not eligible for the Grader position (US citizens or permanent residents are eligible) during the first semester.
+Therefore, new incoming international students are not eligible for the Grader position during the first semester (US citizens or permanent residents are eligible).

-are found at:
+Other Campus-level assistantship opportunities are found at: